The AmeriCorps Mission: To improve lives, strengthen communities, and foster civic engagement through service and volunteering.

 What role does Nevada Volunteers play?

 People ages 17+ who want to engage in direct service and mobilizing community volunteers.
-Activities include: mentoring students, promoting health initiatives, spreading public safety information or beautifying parks and trails.
+Activities include but are not limited to: mentoring students, promoting health initiatives, spreading public safety information or beautifying parks and trails.

-People ages 18+ with a college degree or employment experience who want to use their skills to increase an organization’s impact.
+People ages 18+ who want to use their existing skills or develop new ones to increase an organization’s impact.
 Activities include: addressing poverty-related issues by developing programs and improving nonprofit business practices.
 VISTAs are self-motivated and are passionate about doing the behind-the-scenes work to empower communities.

 As a Foster Grandparent, you’re a role model, a mentor, and a friend.
-Serving at one of thousands of local organizations — including faith-based groups, Head Start Centers, schools, and other youth facilities — you help children learn to read, provide one-on-one tutoring, and guide children at a critical time in their lives.
+Serving at one of thousands of local organizations, you help children learn to read, provide one-on-one tutoring, and guide children at a critical time in their lives.

 Senior Companion Program

 By becoming a Senior Companion to a frail person, you help that person stay in their own home.
-Whether you’re giving families or professions caregivers much-needed time off, running errands, or simply being a friend, you’ll make a difference that strengthens and helps preserve an individual’s independence.
+You’ll make a difference in a variety of ways that strengthens and helps preserve an individual’s independence.

-RSVP offers a full range of volunteer opportunities with thousands of local and national organizations.
-With RSVP, you choose how and where you want to serve.
-You choose the amount of time you want to give.
-And you choose whether you want to draw on your skills or develop new ones.
+With RSVP you choose how and where you want to serve, and whether you want to draw on your skills or develop new ones.

 The Truckee Meadows Parks Foundation Student Stewards AmeriCorps Program is a STEM (Science, Technology, Engineering, Mathematics), standards-based curriculum that uses citizen science to engage kids with their local parks.
 This program introduces students to the importance of STEM fields and to the ever-growing opportunities in STEM jobs.
 This year TMPF will place 46 AmeriCorps member who will teach citizen science-based education programs using public lands as learning laboratories in Washoe County and Carson City increasing the academic engagement of more than 1,200 opportunity youth.